futurice/space-shooter-heureka/README.md

 Developed on Unity3D pro v5.4.1.
 Planetarium dome projection mapping was done using [Omnidome](http://omnido.me/).

-See more details about the calibration setup in /setup/README.md
+Read more details about the calibration setup from [/setup/README.md](setup/README.md).

 ## Required Dependencies